omega-gg/VBML/software.md

 This document is a listing of VBML related software.
 Although, to be fair it's probably the very development of these tools that inspired VBML in the first place.
-These definitions are subject to evolve each time we get a clearer understanding of these new tools and how they matter in our daily lives.
+These definitions are subject to evolve each time we get a clearer understanding of these new tools and how they matter in our lives.

 ## Semantic Player